enthalpy change in solution header image.

 Example

 The method used is very similar to that for the neutralisation reaction discussed above.
 50 ml of 0.75M copper sulfate solution was pipetted into a coffee cup calorimeter and the temperature was recorded every 30 seconds for 4 minutes.
-5g of zinc powdered was then added to the copper sulfate solution and stirred continuously, the temperature was recorded every 30 seconds until a maximum temperature was reached.
+5g of zinc powdered was then added to the copper sulfate solution and stirred continuously and the initial temperature was taken one minute later, the temperature was then recorded every 30 seconds until a maximum temperature was reached.
 Then the temperature was recorded for a further 5 minutes.
 The initial temperature of the solution was 24oC and the final temperature was 540C.
 This reaction is slow and the student obtained the final temperature by extrapolation as in the previous example above.

 Moles of copper sulfate present Moles of zinc present